Sydney, Australia (Outgoing Program)

 In order to have an idea of what classes are available, you should visit the Macquarie University website.
 From this page, you can search by departments or units (courses).

 When looking for courses, be sure you are only looking at the offerings for undergraduate students.
 Also, please be sure you choose courses that are offered during your semester of study.
 If you are studying abroad during the semester running from July - November/December (Rutgers fall semester), then you should choose courses that are available during Semester 2 at Macquarie.
-If you are studying abroad during the semester running from February/March – July (Rutgers fall semester), be sure to choose courses available during Semester I.
+If you are studying abroad during the semester running from February/March – July (Rutgers spring semester), be sure to choose courses available during Semester I.

 A class that is marked with neither a 1 nor a 2, but is marked instead by a 3 or ‘full year,’ is a year-long class and is not available if you are studying for one semester only.
 In addition to the semester codes, you should also take note of codes D and E. Classes marked D are offered in the daytime, before 6 pm.
 Classes marked E are offered in the evening, after 6 pm.
 Therefore, if a class is coded “D2,” it is a daytime class offered during the second half of the year, or the period running from July - Nov/Dec.
 A class coded “E1” is an evening class offered during the first half of the year, or the period running from Feb/March - July.